smucclaw/documentation/docs/returning-keywords.rst

       currency : usd
     }

 In Typescript, as in Javascript, JSON, Python, etc, the name of the attribute is followed by the value.
-Every language with records does it this way.
+Every language with records or dictionaries does it this way.

 In L4, attribute values come first, and are followed by the names!